Where are you from?

 Both answers cover long distances for this NIH senior investigator.

-Dr. Przytycka leads the Algorithmic Methods in Computational and Systems Biology section at Computational Biology Branch at NLM’s National Center for Biotechnology Information (NCBI).
+Dr. Przytycka leads the Algorithmic Methods in Computational and Systems Biology section of the Computational Biology Branch at NLM’s National Center for Biotechnology Information (NCBI).

 The geographical journey